TurkuNLP/Turku-neural-parser-pipeline/docs/index.md

 # Models

-The 82 models for all languages in the CoNLL-18 Shared Task are available for download.
-Follow the instructions [here](install.html#download-the-models) to download a specific model to a local installation of the parser or [here](docker.html#images-for-other-languages) for the Docker version of the parser.
+Follow the instructions [here](install.html#download-the-models) to download a specific model to a local installation of the parser.

 # Running the parser -- short version

-See [here](docker.html) for running the Docker version of the parser.

-In the basic streaming mode `full_pipeline_stream.py`, the parser reads from stdin, outputs to stdout.
+In the basic streaming mode `tnpp_parse.py`, the parser reads from stdin, outputs to stdout.
 You need to give it a file with pipelines (distributed together with each model), and you need to tell it which pipeline to run (parse_plaintext for running segmentation, tagging, syntax and lemmatization; parse_conllu for running tagger, syntax and lemmatization for presegmented conllu-file).
 So after downloading a model, you can run the parser as (with GPU lemmatizer):

-    echo "Minulla on koira." | python3 full_pipeline_stream.py --conf models_fi_tdt/pipelines.yaml parse_plaintext

-or (with CPU lemmatizer)

-    echo "Minulla on koira." | python3 full_pipeline_stream.py --gpu -1 --conf models_fi_tdt/pipelines.yaml parse_plaintext
+    echo "Minulla on koira." | python3 tnpp_parse.py --conf models_fi_tdt_dia/pipelines.yaml parse_plaintext

 # Running the parser -- long version

 The parser has these properties:

-* a long start-up cost when it's loading the models (see the server mode to prevent model reloading)
+* a start-up cost when it's loading the models (see the server mode to prevent model reloading)
 * very fast when parsing large documents because of the mini-batch style of computing
-* efficient use of GPU, 5x faster than the previous Finnish-dep-parser (which could not use GPU for anything)
 * transparent handling of metadata

 ## Input and Output formats

-When running with default mode (`parse_plaintext`) the input must **utf-8** encoded plain text.
+When running with default mode (`parse_plaintext`) the input must be **utf-8** encoded plain text.
 Paragraph and document boundaries should be marked with an empty line (note that single line break does not indicate text boundary, and lines separated with a single line break can be merged by the tokenizer).

 The output format of the parser is CoNLL-U, described in detail [here](https://universaldependencies.org/format.html).